Musallam Bseiso: Biography

-In 1951, Bseiso started a weekly newspaper called "al-Hawadeth", which was one of the most important and competitive weekly newspapers in Jordan, particularly due to its selection of news topics and investigative articles.
-The newspaper was published weekly up until 1954, when its production was stopped, and disrupted by several successive governments in Jordan – namely, the governments of the late Tawfiq Abu al-Huda and the late Fawzi al-Mulqi.
-The newspaper was opposed to the government’s policies of suppressing freedoms, which were quite evident in the targeted arrests of members of political parties.
-Moreover, the newspaper was against the government’s appeasement of British policy and orders, which paved the way for the establishment of the Israeli entity in Palestine.
+In 1951, Bseiso started a weekly newspaper called "al-Hawadeth" in Jorda.
+The newspaper was published up until 1954, when its production was stopped, and disrupted by several successive governments in Jordan – namely, the governments of the late Tawfiq Abu al-Huda and the late Fawzi al-Mulqi.
+The newspaper was opposed to the government’s policies.
+Moreover, the newspaper was against the government’s appeasement of British policy and orders, which paved the way for the establishment of the Israeli entity.

-In 1953, Bseiso was instrumental in calling for the foundation of several labor unions, which the government agreed to establish, in collaboration with the late Musa Qwaider, the late Husni Khuffash, the late Zidan Yunus, and others.
+In 1953, Bseiso was instrumental in calling for the foundation of several labor unions, which the government agreed to establish, in collaboration with others.
 He was also behind the government’s issuance of the Jordan Press Association Law No. 7 1953, which was published in the Official Newspaper No. 1131 dated January 17, 1953.
 Bseiso was one of the members of the tripartite committee, which had invited owners and editors of newspapers to the first meeting of journalists, where the first Association Council (below) was elected on March 17, 1953, in the offices of "al-Jazeera" newspaper in Amman.
+The first Association Council received a congratulatory telegram from the Secretary-General of the Egyptian Press Syndicate Mustafa al-Qashashi.
+The telegram also included an invitation to attend the Arab Journalism Conference in Cairo, during which the creation of the Arab Journalists Union was announced, and which was held under the patronage of Major General Muhammad Najeeb, and in the presence of Gamal Abdel Nasser, Hussein el-Shafei, Kamal el-Din Hussein, Khaled Mohi El Din and Salah Salem – members of the Revolutionary Command Council (RCC).